Gabby Otchere-Darko's Asaase Radio Cape Coast Goes Off-Air, Lays Off Workers

 Management stressed that the layoffs are purely a business decision and not due to any wrongdoing by the staff.

-Affected workers were expected to receive one month’s salary in lieu of notice, in line with labour laws.
+Affected workers were expected to receive one month’s salary instead of notice, in line with labour laws.

 See the Facebook post below: